 The best part about a private cloud is that not only do you get all of the great benefits of virtualization and security, but it can be cheaper and less of a hassle than hosting your own servers or buying dedicated servers.
 If your company has more than 2 servers, it could benefit from virtualization.
 If your company has more than 10 servers, it could benefit from private cloud computing with a dedicated SAN and multiple physical host servers.
 The public cloud revolutionized Information Technology forever; the private cloud brings the benefits to the masses.

-Besides providing some tremendous benefits of pooled computing resources and virtualization, a private cloud maintains the security and reliability of a normal dedicated server.
+Besides providing some tremendous benefits of pooled computing resources and virtualization, these 5 reasons show why transitioning to private cloud computing maintains the security and reliability of a normal dedicated server.
 The private cloud is not for everyone, but a managed data center operator can make the transition to private cloud computing an affordable process and enable you to fully experience all of the great benefits of the private cloud.

 Otava reps are standing by to answer any additional questions about cloud solutions that you may have.
 Simply click the button below to contact us and learn more.

 Public vs. Private Cloud Computing: Whether a public, hybrid, virtual private or private cloud, everyone agrees that cloud computing key benefits include scalability, instant provisioning, virtualized resources and ability to expand the server base quickly…(Keep Reading)

 Is Public, Private or Hybrid cloud right for you?
 It was not that long ago when the word “cloud” referred only to the visible mass of condensed water vapor floating in the sky.
 However, in the IT world, it refers to the physical and virtual infrastructure to host applications and store data…(Keep Reading)